We get a lot of questions asking about the best time to visit Canyonlands National Park and what to expect each month of the year.

 Be sure to drink plenty of water!
 Pack all food and water you’ll need since the park is remote and there are no services to buy food.
 You can fill water bottles at the visitor center.

-We recommend an early start when hiking, biking or exploring the park in the summer so you can be outdoors in the cooler part of the day.
+We recommend an early start for all Island in the Sky hikes, Canyonlands Needles hikes and other activities exploring the park in the summer so you can be outdoors in the cooler part of the day.
 Don’t forget to protect yourself from the sun with sunscreen, a sun hat and UV protective clothing!

 Fall at Canyonlands